-Retail investors keep on debating if long Term SIP’s (Best Systematic Investment Plan) are risk-free or not.
+Retail investors keep on debating if long Term SIP’s in mutual funds are risk-free or not.
 There seem to be unanimity amongst Industry experts, that the SIP’s with a tenure of minimum seven years can reduce risk significantly, but cannot completely eliminate risk.
 Data from BSE since 1978, also prove that staying invested for a minimum period of 7 years, have always yielded positive returns.
 And SIP for a minimum period of 7 years have yielded high double digit returns.

 Investing community often get confused if past data will hold water for all times to come.
 Theoretically, It may not.
 Risk is integral to any investment.
 More so, in Equities and Equity Mutual Funds.
 Stock market data from last 38 years point out that equity markets deliver best returns in the long term but can be extremely volatile in the short term.
 The reason behind this is the fact that, since equities are traded on daily basis investors give more weightage to factors like political uncertainty, global events, inflation, interest rates etc. Whereas, in the long run factors like infrastructure growth, falling dependency ratio, asset outperformance, wage rates and Macro potential in an economy take charge.